saurabh-dhawan/kiwigpt/content/posts/life-is-sine-wave.md

 title: "Life Is a Sine Wave — And That’s a Good Thing"
 date: 2025-08-15
 draft: false
-description: "A Kiwi reflection on life’s ups and downs — and how seeing it as a sine wave helps us ride them with more ease."
+description: "A reflection on life’s ups and downs — and how seeing it as a sine wave helps us ride them with more ease."
-tags: ["life lessons", "resilience", "mental models", "practical philosophy", "kiwi wisdom"]
+tags: ["life lessons", "resilience", "mental models", "practical philosophy", "Buddhist wisdom"]
 keywords: ["life as a sine wave", "ups and downs of life", "ride the wave", "nz"]
 slug: "life-is-a-sine-wave"
 showToc: true